mediamonks/frontend-coding-standards/README.md

 It depends.
 If we know we want to return a JSX element, it is not necessary to type the `returnType` because it is inferred from what you actually return, so can be omitted most of the time.

-But if you might return something other than JSX, then define the `returnType`.
+But if you may going to return something other than JSX, then define the `returnType`.

 #### Preferred approach for typing React props